 It’s about 2 AM; that time of night where I try to get my last 1-2 rides as the bars begin to close.
-I’m driving down 635 to hit the 75 down to Dallas, where red splotches of increased demand from bars disgorging their drunk and slovenly are already beginning to form.
+I’m driving down 635 to hit the 75 down to Dallas, where red splotches of increased demand from smoke-free bars disgorging their drunk and slovenly are already beginning to form.
 My phone is pinging around a pin placed right off of 635.
 I crane my neck to check my blind spot as I maneuver my car across the empty freeway to the exit.

 As I got off the freeway, the pin seems to drop on an office building near the Gatekeeper Motel; a roach trap situated between some office buildings and an IHOP.
 I call my passenger.
 “Omar.”